ryan-roemer/thorax-docs/src/content/api.md

 A function in the declaring view to specify the context for an `itemTemplate`, recieves model and index as arguments. `itemContext` will not be used if an `itemView` is specified as the `itemView`'s own `context` method will instead be used.

+A collection helper may specify a specific function to use as the `itemContext` if there are multiple collections in a view:

+    {{#collection todos item-context="todosItemContext"}}

 ### itemFilter *view.itemFilter(model, index)*

 A method, which if present will filter what items are rendered in a collection.
 Recieves `model` and `index` and must return boolean.
 The filter will be applied when models' fire a change event, or models are added and removed from the collection.
 To force a collection to re-filter, trigger a `filter` event on the collection.

 Items are hidden and shown with `$.hide` and `$.show` rather than being removed or appended.
 In performance critical views with large collections consider filtering the collection before it is passed to the view or on the server.

+A collection helper may specify a specific function to use as the `itemFilter` if there are multiple collections in a view:

+    {{#collection todos item-filter="todosItemFilter"}}

 ### emptyTemplate *view.emptyTemplate*